-- Keep written notes of the discussion and your reasons for letting them go.
-This will protect you in case of a later dispute. - Keep employment records for a while. - Make sure you get back any keys or other items the person has.
+If you must Keepiwatttanworker of ehephisymussion and your reasons for letting them go.
+This will protect you in case of a later dispute.

+- Keep employment records for a while. - Make sure you get back any keys or other items the person has.